-To contain an informed and actively involved community in the land use planning and decision making process.
+To contain an informed and actively involved community in the land use planning and decisionmaking process.

-- (i) To ensure that community values are reflected in planning decisions. - (ii) To pursue several opportunities to engage the public and encourage involvement in the planning and the decision making process.
+- (i) To ensure that community values are reflected in planning decisions. - (ii) To pursue several opportunities to engage the public and encourage involvement in the planning and the decision-making process.

-- (i) Document public input and ensure comments received are considered in decision making. - (ii) At least one (1) Public Meeting will be held for Zoning, Official Plan and Secondary Plan amendments, Plans of Subdivision, as well as for a Community Improvement Plan and any amendments made to it. - (iii) A Special Meeting, Public Meeting and Open House will be held for a comprehensive review of an Official Plan, Secondary Plan and Comprehensive Zoning By-law. - (iv) Public Meetings are not required for minor technical changes to the Official Plan and Zoning By-law, including format changes and grammatical errors. - (v) The public will be notified of any planning proposal in accordance with the notice requirements in the Ontario Planning Act and its associated regulations. - (vi) The public will be supplied details regarding a planning proposal and provided with the opportunity to speak for or against any planning proposal at the Public Meeting. - (vii) On a case by case basis, additional notification beyond the statutory requirements in the Ontario Planning Act may be considered.
+- (i) A Public Consultation Strategy is required for all Official Plan Amendment, Zoning Bylaw Amendment, Plan of Subdivision, and consent applications.
+The Public Consultation Strategy must satisfy the minimum requirements of the Planning Act.
+The City may require additional public consultation measures in order to deem an application complete, determined on a case by case basis through the pre-consultation process outlined in Section 12.4. - (ii) Public input shall be documented to ensure comments received are considered in decision making. - (iii) At least one (1) Public Meeting will be held for Zoning, Official Plan and Secondary Plan amendments, Plans of Subdivision, as well as for a Community Improvement Plan and any amendments made to it. - (iv) A Special Meeting, Public Meeting and Open House will be held for a comprehensive review of an Official Plan, Secondary Plan and Comprehensive Zoning By-law. - (v) Public Meetings are not required for minor technical changes to the Official Plan and Zoning By-law, including format changes and grammatical errors. - (vi) The public will be notified of any planning proposal in accordance with the notice requirements in the Ontario Planning Act and its associated regulations. - (vii) The public will be supplied details regarding a planning proposal and provided with the opportunity to speak for or against any planning proposal at the Public Meeting.